Empire of Pain

 Arthur devised the marketing for Valium, and built the first great Sackler fortune.
 He purchased a drug manufacturer, Purdue Frederick, which would be run by Raymond and Mortimer.
 The brothers began collecting art, and wives, and grand residences in exotic locales.
 Their children and grandchildren grew up in luxury.

-This is the saga of three generations of a single family and the mark they would leave on the world, a tale that moves from the bustling streets of early 20th-century Brooklyn to the seaside palaces of Greenwich, Connecticut, and Cap d’Antibes to the corridors of power in Washington, DC.
+This is the saga of three generations of a single family and the mark they would leave on the world, a tale that moves from the bustling streets of early twentieth-century Brooklyn to the seaside palaces of Greenwich, Connecticut, and Cap d’Antibes to the corridors of power in Washington, D.C.
 Empire of Pain chronicles the multiple investigations of the Sacklers and their company, and the scorched-earth legal tactics that the family has used to evade accountability.

 Empire of Pain is a masterpiece of narrative reporting and writing, exhaustively documented and ferociously compelling.
 It is a portrait of the excesses of America’s second Gilded Age, a study of impunity among the super elite and a relentless investigation of the naked greed and indifference to human suffering that built one of the world’s great fortunes.